ParBLiSS/kmerhash/README.md

 The implemention is c++ 11 compliant and header only.

-### How do I get set up? ###

-* Summary of set up
+## Repository Structure ##

 The repository is organized as follows:

-** "include/kmerhash" contains the implementations, in particular hashmap\_linearprobe\_doubling.hpp and hashmap\_robinhood\_doubling.hpp.
+* "include/kmerhash" contains the implementations, in particular hashmap\_linearprobe\_doubling.hpp and hashmap\_robinhood\_doubling.hpp.

-** "include/kmerhash/experimental" contains some experimental implementations.
+* "include/kmerhash/experimental" contains some experimental implementations.

-** "test/unit" contains the unit tests for the clases.
+* "test/unit" contains the unit tests for the clases.

-** "benchmark" contains benchmarks, in particular BenchmarkHashTables.cpp is the primary benchmark tool.
+* "benchmark" contains benchmarks, in particular BenchmarkHashTables.cpp is the primary benchmark tool.

-** "ext" contains dependencies as git submodules.
+* "ext" contains dependencies as git submodules.

-* Dependencies
+## Dependencies ##
-This project depends on "kmerind".
+This project depends on "kmerind", and indirectly on Kmerind's dependencies including google sparse hash map, google farm hash, murmur hash, mxx, google test, and tclap.
 It also requires a c++11 compliant compiler (4.8.4 or later) and cmake ver 2.8 or later.

 To initialize the git submodules, invoke the following: